meilisearch/specifications/text/0042-paginated-search.md

 ### V. Impact on Documentation

 - The `paginateSearch` will be documented in SDKS docs (Code Sample, methods behavior etc).
 The limit of `1000` exhaustives number should be mentionned.
-We should also explain that is due to performance reasons.
+We should also explain that it is due to performance reasons to keep fast search performance.
 - Besides that we will write a blog post about our vision for a search experience.
 It should be understood that we prefer to push a non-finite search like an infinite scroll rather than a finite search.

 ### VI.
 Impact on SDKs